rycu/json-show-off/README.md

 ## Generate self sufficient html table snippets from json objects

 It turns out that not everybody enjoys trawling thorough json as a way of absorbing data.
-Who knew 🤷‍.

-So json-show-off takes a json object and returns nested html tables with some sugar.
+json-show-off takes a json object and returns nested html tables with some sugar.

 ## Installation
 ```sh